phr85/cli-robot/README.md

 `DELAY=60000 npm run robot-service` will run *outdated* **every hour**.

 Will only exit manually or when it crashes.
+Log level is reduced to *warnings* and *errors*.
 It could be quite useful running the underlying script (`bin/outdated`) with a daemon like [forever](https://www.npmjs.com/package/forever), [pm2](https://www.npmjs.com/package/pm2) so that it will automatically restart if it crashes (which should not happen).

 ### Programmatical